-Savi’s Workshop – Handbuilt Lightsabers is one of themost popular things in Star Wars: Galaxy’s Edge at Walt Disney World and Disneyland with reservations in high demand.
-In this review, we’ll share photos & video from this build-your-own lightsaber shop and whether it’s worth the $200.
-This contains spoiler-free info & analysis, then a section with description with spoilery specifics.
-(Updated July 16, 2020.)
+Savi’s Workshop – Handbuilt Lightsabers is one of themost popular things in Star Wars: Galaxy’s Edge at Walt Disney World and Disneyland.
+This review offers photos & video from this build-your-own lightsaber shop, reservation details, spoiler-free info, and whether it’s worth the $200.
+(Updated September 9, 2020.)

 Savi’s Workshop is an unassuming storefront located in the middle of Black Spire Outpost next to Dok-Ondar’s Den of Antiquities and Droid Depot.
 Under the guidance of the Gatherers, guests are ushered into a covert workshop where they are using unusual parts to build lightsabers amidst the First Order.